Skip To Main Content

 Steven Schrag

-Assistant Director of Music Conservatory / Guitar / Music Production
+Assistant Director of Music Conservatory / Guitar / Music Production/Music Business

 Mr. Schrag has played in live bands and studio sessions across the nation, and maintains an active performance schedule in addition to teaching.